deconz-community/node-red-contrib-deconz/docs/msg_format.md

 ### payload_format :new:

 Contain what is send inside the payload.
-Can be ‘__complete__’ if the payload contains all attributes of the device or one of the keys of the value.
-Ex : buttonevent
+Can be `complete` if the payload contains all attributes of the device or one of the keys of the value.
+Ex : `buttonevent`

 ### payload_raw (Only for input node)